m12t/blindr/src/tasklist.md

 ______________________________________________________________________________
 1. set pico RTC using parsed ZDA datetime data
     ✅ be able to parse NMEA data and manipulate variables into the desired types
-1. use lat long to get the UTC offset to be able to use the ZDA-given UTC time for RTC

 1. listen to and act on the 3 position toggle switch for manually controlling blindr
 1. write out the code for stepper edge finding based on startup protocol.